How to Change Brightness on Windows 11 Devices

 Content Adaptive Brightness Control (CABC)

-Some laptops use CABC to change brightness based on the content shown.
+Some laptops use Content Adaptive Brightness Control (CABC) – this feature automatically adjusts brightness based on what’s on your screen.
 If your screen brightness shifts unexpectedly, go to Settings > System > Display > Brightness and look for the Content adaptive brightness control option to turn it off.

 Summary